table of contents

 with -C

-interface.* arguments to deprecate the matching
+key arguments to deprecate the entry

-interfaces and -c
+-c

-Here are some options for the above commands:-
+Here are some options for the above commands:

 -f